How to become an insurance agent

 You will get your test results soon after taking the exam — often within a few minutes.
 If you pass, you’ll get instructions on applying for a license with the state.
 You can reschedule the exam if you don’t pass on your first try.

 Congratulations!
-Now that you’ve passed the exam and are a fully licensed agent, the next step is to get your business up and running.
+Now that you’ve passed the exam and are a fully licensed agent, the next step is to get your business up and running — this is how to become an independent insurance agent.

 Once licensed, you must set up your insurance company, which requires choosing a business structure.
 It’s a good idea to consult with a tax professional or a business attorney because your choice will have long-lasting impacts on your company.

-The three most common structures for insurance agent businesses are:
+The most common structures for independent insurance agents are:

 Sole proprietorship

-A sole proprietorship is the simplest structure for an insurance agent who will not have partners.
+A sole proprietorship is the simplest structure for a business owner who will not have partners.
 You can file taxes under your social security number or file for an EIN (employer identification number).
 You can file business deductions, profits and losses and your business taxes with your personal tax return.
 However, if your business is sued, you may be personally liable.

 LLC